grantnsmith/react-portfolio/README.md

-# React Single-Page Application Portfolio
+# Grant Smith's React Single-Page Application Portfolio

 ## Description

-I originally built my portfolio site using basic HTML/CSS and vanilla Javascript.
-For this project I remade it using React.
+I originally built my portfolio site using basic HTML/CSS and vanilla Javascript, but remade it as a Single-page application using React.
 It uses hooks, dynamic components, and  Boostrap as its CSS Framework.

 ## Table of Contents